 If you just stop making payments without asking your lender to agree, then your credit record will be harmed and if you get arrears your car may be repossessed.

-But if you don’t want the car any more or you don’t think you will be ok again in a few months, then read Voluntary Termination (VT) – how to end your car finance early and think if that would be good for you.
+If you don’t want the car any more or you don’t think you will be ok again in a few months, read Voluntary Termination (VT) – how to end your car finance early and think if that would be good for you.

 And if you think the payments were always too high, read Were you sold a car on unaffordable finance? which looks at whether you can make an affordability complaint.